Kevin4577/odoo-addons/trading_vendor_contract/README.rst

 =======================

-The new module 'trading_vendor_contract' allows user to generate the purchase order report based on price list USD, and list product, vendor product code, price unit, and total amount of each purchase order lines.
+The new module 'trading_vendor_contract' allows user to generate the purchase order report based on price list selected by customer, and list product, vendor product code, price unit, and total amountof each purchase order lines.

 Usage